-Sweet shortcrust pastry
+Sweet shortcrust pastry:

-- 20 teaspoons strawberry jam use heaped teaspoon measurements, and use more if required. [can use a selection of different fruits jams including marmalade]
+- 20 teaspoons strawberry jam [use heaped teaspoon measurements, and use more if required, can use a selection of different fruits jams including marmalade]

-- Add the margarine sliced or scooped into small pieces.Using your finger tips sub the margarine into the flour mixture until it resembles breadcrumbs.
+- Add the margarine in small pieces to the bowl.Using your finger tips rub the margarine into the flour mixture until it resembles breadcrumbs.115 grams Margarine

 - Wrap the dough in cling film or Seram wrap.
-Smooth the dough with your hands through the wrap as this can help get the dough into a smoother texture.Alternatively wrap the pastry in some greaseproof/baking paper.
+Smooth the dough with your hands through the wrap as this can help get the dough into a smoother texture.Alternatively wrap the pastry in some baking paper.

 - Place the pastry into a refrigerator to chill for at least 25-30 minutes.

-Preheat the oven to 160 Fan / 180C / 356 Fahrenheit / Gas 4.
+- Preheat the oven to 160 Fan / 180C / 356 Fahrenheit / Gas 4.

-- Unwrap the pastry and place onto the floured surface.
-Using a rolling pin roll the pastry out to roughly about ¼-1/2 cm thick.
+- Sprinkle flour over the work surface.
+Unwrap the pastry and place onto the floured surface.
+Using a rolling pin roll the pastry out to roughly about ¼-½ cm thick.

-- Bake on the middle shelf of the oven for 15-20 minutes or until the pastry has light golden bits around the side.
+- Bake on the middle shelf of the oven for 15-20 minutes or until the pastry has cooked firm and has light golden bits around the side.
 Fan ovens may take quicker to bake so check after 15 minutes.
 Our electric oven took 20 minutes to bake the tarts.
 Another way to check the tarts are baked is if the bottom of the tarts are firm and lightly golden, but be careful checking as the jam will be very hot.